elm-community/code-confusion-catalog/README.md

-# literature-reviews
+# Literature Reviews

-Community-written documents exploring proposed language additions.
+The goal of this repo is to house markdown documents exploring proposed language and library additions to the Elm language.